datamapper/datamapper.github.com/docs/associations.markdown

   # The rules described below apply equally to definitions
   # of one-to-one relationships.
 The only difference being
-  # that those would obvioulsy only point to a single resource.
+  # that those would obviously only point to a single resource.

   # - This relationship points to multiple resources
   # - The target resources will be instances of the 'Post' model